Medically Reviewed by Dr. George Touliatos

 This guide will give you some background information on testosterone enanthate and show you when it is the right option to treat low testosterone in your body.
 In conclusion, you should have a good idea of whether testosterone enanthate injections might be a good treatment option for you.

 Testosterone Enanthate has been marketed for over 40 years and was first introduced for medical use in 1954.
-This ester can be used interchangeably with testosterone cypionate as the half-life of both esters are similar.
+Enanthate can be used interchangeably with testosterone cypionate as the half-life of both esters are similar.
 It is wrongly assumed that testosterone enanthate along with testosterone cypionate, or other single esters of testosterone provide stable levels over multiple ester preparations such as Sustanon.

 The weight of the ester can determine the amount testosterone available.

 The testosterone enanthate preservative is benzyl benzoate or benzyl alcohol.
 Testosterone Enanthate is recommended to be injected slowly.
 It is also recommended that these ampoules are used for single doses only despite having a preservative.

 Testosterone enanthate has been designed to gradually release from the depot of the injection site which is intended to be a deep intramuscular injection around 1-1.25” needle.
 The androgenic effect from enanthate is derived by the manufacturer as intense but from experience on the same level as cypionate.

 In general, all testosterone injections are equal once they cleave from their ester.
 The rate of the release and the excipients used as a preservative can affect its tolerability by the patient.
 Allergies to the excipients such as arachis oil, or castor oil would preclude a patient from using such a preparation.